IsmailOuali/IsmailOuali/README.md

 - 👋 Hi, I’m @IsmailOuali
 - 👀 I’m interested in IT
-- ✨ Developer(Laravel / React.js / Node.js / Express.js)
+- ✨ Developer Working on (Laravel / React.js / Node.js / Express.js)
 - 🌱 I’m cntly learning (Java | Spring Boot)
 - 📫 How to reach me https://www.linkedin.com/in/ismail-ouali-2a1b9a2a5